 Addiction Professional, Aug 6.
 Youth addiction is an equal-opportunity affliction.

 Hazeldon Betty Ford Institute, July 27.
 Does socioeconomic advantage lessen the risk of adolescent substance use?

 Robert Wood Johnson Foundation, July 1.
 Adolescent wellness: Current perspectives and future opportunities in research, policy, and practice.

 NPR Morning Edition, June 11.
 The perils of pushing kids too hard.

 Wilton Bulletin,June 6.
 View from Glen Hill: In education there is no one-size-fits-all.

 Quartz,June 5.
 High-achieving girls are terrified of failure.

 USC Annenberg Center for Health Journalism, May 25.
 Who’s there to mother mommy?
 Far too often, no one.

-Charlotte Observer, May 11, 2018.
-Unintended victims of the suburban charter school bill: White kids.
+Charlotte Observer, May 11.
+The unintended victims of the suburban charter school bill: White kids.